-There were an estimated six hundred guns in Mohawk hands at Kahnawake (this number is the same given for stated that the use of the military had given the warriors a moral victory in the minds of the public.
+There were an estimated six hundred guns in Mohawk hands at Kahnawake (this number is the same given for report, titled The Legacy of Oka and published by the rightwing Mackenzie Institute for the Study of Terrorism in 1991, stated that the use of the military had given the warriors a moral victory in the minds of the public.
 The images of warriors versus soldiers, along with prolonged negotiations, only served to reinforce the view of the Mohawks as sovereign people with the warriors as their defensive force.